| Journal

 religious icons adorning them eloquently express Manila drivers’ fatalistic

+attitude.
 Baguio City, 130 miles north of Manila, provided welcome

 respite from Manila’s heat and traffic, in spite of the seven hours it took to